course-dprep/imdb-runtime-ratings/README.md

 3. Results appear in gen/output/ (intermediates in gen/temp/).

-4. Run "knit src/reporting/report.Rmd" in RStudio to create a report.

-5. Clean generated files by typing "make clean" in the terminal
+4. Clean generated files by typing "make clean" in the terminal

 ## About